 Congratulations to Jonathan Osborne for receiving a Diversity Scholars Fellowship at Ithaca College in Ithaca, NY.
 Jonathan is a doctoral candidate in the Department of English, and a former graduate assistant to CSDI initiatives from 2015 to 2018.
 Jonathan’s research interests focus on black conservative rhetoric.
 His study examines how black conservatives articulate themselves and discuss policies in a public discourse to find the rhetorical methods they use.
-Jonathan is currently completing a dissertation project titled “Difference Within Difference: A Study of Modern Black Conservative Rhetoric,” under the direction of Professor Ellen Cushman, Professor of English and Associate Dean of Academic Affairs, Diversity and Inclusion in CSSH.
+Jonathan will be defending his dissertation project titled “Difference Within Difference: A Study of Modern Black Conservative Rhetoric,” under the direction of Professor Ellen Cushman, Professor of English and Associate Dean of Academic Affairs, Diversity and Inclusion in CSSH on March 31st at 3:30-5:00 p.m.
+Please RSVP to Heather Hardy at firstname.lastname@example.org to attend via Teams.

 Jonathan will begin his one-year appointment at Ithaca this Fall where he will dedicate time to his dissertation writing and teaching.
 This diversity fellowship at Ithaca College aims to support promising scholars committed to diversity in the academy and to better prepare them for future academic careers.
 “I am looking forward to starting this fellowship.
 It is a great opportunity to connect with scholars outside Northeastern.
 I hope to learn from others’ perspectives on my ideas and help strengthen the argument in my writing,” said Jonathan.